 NOTE: Although the requirement referenced above is set to expire December 31, 2024, CMS is exercising enforcement discretion and will not expect providers to meet the requirements at Title 42 CFR 483.80(g)(3) at this time.

 Failure to Report

-Failure to report resident or staff incidences of communicable disease or infection, including confirmed COVID-19 cases (or Persons Under Investigation for COVID-19), or provide timely notification to residents and their representatives of these incidences, as required, may result in a federal and/or separate state enforcement action.
+Failure to report resident or staff incidences of communicable disease or infection, including confirmed COVID-19 cases (or Persons Under Investigation for COVID-19), as required, may result in a federal and/or separate state enforcement action.

-CMS will provide facilities with an initial two-week grace period to begin reporting cases in the NHSN system (which ends at 11:59 p.m. on May 24, 2020).
-Facilities that fail to begin reporting after the third week (by 11:59 p.m. on May 31st) will receive a warning letter reminding them to begin reporting the required information to CDC.
-For facilities that have not started reporting in the NHSN system by 11:59 p.m. on June 7th, ending the fourth week of reporting, CMS will impose a per day (PD) CMP of $1,000 for one day for the failure to report that week.
+Facilities that fail to report specified COVID-19 data elements will receive a warning letter reminding them to report the required information to CDC.
+CMS will impose a per day (PD) CMP of $1,000 for one day for the failure to report that week.
 For each subsequent week that the facility fails to submit the required report, the noncompliance will result in an additional one-day PD CMP imposed at an amount increased by $500.
-Facilities that fail to comply with the daily SNF reporting requirement may also be subject to a B citation.
+Facilities that fail to comply with the weekly SNF reporting requirement may also be subject to a B citation.

 For the purposes of this AFL the following definitions apply:

 - “COVID suspect" means, persons with symptoms of COVID-19 or persons who are asymptomatic that have been exposed to a lab-confirmed case of COVID-19.